purescript/documentation/First-Steps-With-PureScript---Solving-Project-Euler-#1.md

     > :t Data.Tuple.curry
     forall a b c.
 (Data.Tuple.Tuple a b -> c) -> a -> b -> c

-We will be using some of the functions from the `Data.Array` module, so import that module by using the `:i` command:
+We will be using some of the functions from the `Data.Array` module, so import that module by using the `import` keyword:

-    :i Data.Array
+    import Data.Array

 Note that using `Tab` to autocomplete names can be a useful time-saving device in `psci`.